A reading

 - Pushing The Corporate Boundaries — Her most ambitious essay.
 Argues Calgary's fad culture prevents artists from thriving locally, forcing talent like Feist and Tim Okamura to find success elsewhere first.

-- Oh Intern-Et Where Art Thou? — A 5,000-word meditation on two weeks without reliable internet in Nigeria and subsequent visits to First Nations reserves.
+- Oh Intern-Et Where Art Thou? — A long meditation on two weeks without reliable internet in Nigeria and subsequent visits to First Nations reserves.
 Traces connectivity, community, infrastructure.

 - Runnin The Poirier Riddim — A deep interview with Montreal's Ghislain Poirier about lazerbass, global touring, why diaspora fuels music innovation.